MichaelK4/Parallel-implementation-of-Submatrix-Search-Final-project/README.md

 and OpenMP was used to assign each thread to process a subset of pictures and to execute multiple iterations of a loop in parallel.
 Each process recived two threads.

-Overall with the sequential solution under Linux operating system with 4 cores runs on avg about 32.5 seconds and the parallel solution for about 17.6 seconds.
+Overall with the sequential solution under Linux operating system with 4 cores runs on average about 32.5 seconds and the parallel solution for about 17.6 seconds.